Learner Driver Insurance FAQs

 Am I insured to take my driving test?arrow

-- It must be taxed
+- The car must be taxed

 - The car must be roadworthy (with a current MOT for cars over 3 years old)

-- You must fit L plates to the front and rear of the car and an extra interior rear-view mirror for the examiner.
+- You must fit L plates to the front and rear of the car and an extra interior rear-view mirror for the examiner

 Who underwrites Marmalade's Learner Driver Insurance?arrow